 Released on February 11, 2013

-On the final day of 2012, the sun presented a beautiful twisting prominence that rose high into the corona for about 3 hours.
-It was most visible in extreme ultraviolet light with a wavelength of 304 angstroms.
+Twice a year, for three weeks near the equinox, NASA's Solar Dynamics Observatory (SDO) moves into its eclipse season — a time when Earth blocks its view of the sun for a period of time each day.
+Any spacecraft observing the sun from an orbit around Earth has to contend with such eclipses, but SDO's orbit is designed to minimize them as much as possible.
+On September 13, during the Fall 2012 eclipse season, SDO experienced on such eclipse followed by an unusually large, dark prominence that lifted up off the surface.
+The prominence was visible in extreme ultraviolet light with a wavelength of 304 angstroms.
 This wavelength highlights plasma with temperatures of around 50,000 Kelvin.
 The Atmospheric Imaging Assembly on NASA's Solar Dynamics Observatory captured the event at 4k resolution and a high imaging cadence of one image every 12 seconds.

 GCMD keywords can be found on the Internet with the following citation: